 Part 3 - Execution

-Without the necessary knowledge and experience, there's a risk of errors, omissions, or misinterpretations, which could lead to costly project delays or even legal issues down the line, since 3-part specs can acquire a legal status if incorporated as contract documents with design firms.
+Without the necessary knowledge and experience, there's a risk of errors, omissions, or misinterpretations, which could lead to costly project delays or even legal issues down the line, since specs can acquire a legal status if incorporated as contract documents with design firms.
 Producing clear, precise, and well-structured specifications is therefore an essential skill for manufacturers.

-Your 3-part specs should include performance, prescriptive, and reference standard specifications.
+Your specs should include performance, prescriptive, and reference standard specifications.
 Make sure to use all three specification types rather than relying on just one.
 It's generally best to avoid proprietary specifications, as they are typically not permitted in most projects.

 Performance: Specifies the desired outcomes or results a product must achieve, allowing